 In 2012, Max was honored for his exceptional contributions to the motorsports industry with induction into the Road Racing Drivers Club, a US organization comprised of many of America’s and Europe’s most successful drivers and leading industry professionals.

-Today, Crawford Composites is applying its rich knowledge of composite technology and 25 years of proven expertise in design, engineering, and manufacturing to other industries, such as military, musical, automotive, aerospace, and industrial.
+Today, Crawford Composites is applying its rich knowledge of composite technology and 30 years of proven expertise in design, engineering, and manufacturing to other industries as well; military, medical, automotive, and industrial.